-Recipient of the prestigious 2015 Avery Fisher Career Grant and the 2017 Lincoln Center Award for Emerging Artists, violinist Paul Huang is already recognized for his intensely expressive music making, distinctive sound, and effortless virtuosity.
-The Washington Post proclaimed: “Huang is definitely an artist with the goods for a significant career” following his recital debut at the Kennedy Center.
+Recipient of the prestigious 2015 Avery Fisher Career Grant and the 2017 Lincoln Center Award for Emerging Artists, violinist Paul Huang is celebrated for his eloquent music making, distinctive sound, and effortless virtuosity.
+The Washington Post proclaimed Mr. Huang as “an artist with the goods for a significant career” following his recital debut at the Kennedy Center.

 Mr. Huang’s recent recital engagements included Lincoln Center’s “Great Performers” series and a return engagement at the Kennedy Center where he premiered Conrad Tao’s “Threads of Contact” for Violin and Piano during his recital evening with pianist Orion Weiss.
 He also stepped in for Midori with Leonard Slatkin and the Detroit Symphony to critical acclaim.
 Mr. Huang has also made debuts at the Wigmore Hall, Seoul Arts Center, and the Louvre in Paris.
-His first solo CD, Intimate Inspiration, is a collection of favorite virtuoso and romantic encore pieces slated for a summer release on the CHIMEI label.
+His first solo CD, Intimate Inspiration, is a collection of favorite virtuoso and romantic encore pieces released on the CHIMEI label.
 In association with Camerata Pacifica, he recorded “Four Songs of Solitude” for solo violin on their album of John Harbison works.
-The album was released on Harmonia Mundi in fall 2014.
+The album was released on the Harmonia Mundi label in fall 2014.

 [Surname Pronounced: Hwong]